shakermakerk/ticket_tailor_mcp_server/.github/pull_request_template.md

 If you're implementing a new API endpoint, please check off these items:

-- [ ] Added function to `ticket_tailor.py` following project patterns
+- [ ] Added function to `src/ticket_tailor/ticket_tailor_funcs.py` following project patterns
 - [ ] Included proper type hints and comprehensive docstrings
-- [ ] Added unit tests in `tests/test_ticket_tailor.py`
-- [ ] Created an example script in `examples/`
+- [ ] Created an example script if needed
 - [ ] Updated ROADMAP.md to mark implementation as complete

 ## How Has This Been Tested?

-Please describe the tests that you ran to verify your changes.
-Provide instructions so we can reproduce.
+Please describe how you verified your changes:

-- [ ] Unit tests
-- [ ] Manual testing with example script
+- [ ] Manual testing
 - [ ] Other (please describe)

 ## API Documentation Reference